about

 I went to see this at a theatre downtown but I don't really remember it.
 I bought the BluRay when it came out, but I only watched it once.
 There's a bonus clip of Liquid State from their 2013 Dallas show.
 Coincidentally, I was on the barricade in front of Chris, but I don't think you see me in the footage. it's probably fine/10

 I was a die-hard Muser from around 2007 through 2015.
-In that span of time, I saw them 11 times.
-I won a radio station contest to play Guitar Hero 5 with the band in 2010 (I played with Dom and Chris; Matt stood in my periphery and delivered commentary).
-My burning passion for Muse began to wane after the release of Drones and the spell was broken after seeing them on that tour (my city was among the first stops and they had not worked out all the technical issues yet—I also spent most of the night looking at their backs >:|).
-I wanted to create this page as a tribute to Muse, because they had meant so much to me for a time, but in the process, I rediscovered what I loved about them in the first place.
-I think I'd just been listening to them too much and I lost sight of the fact so much of their music simply fucks.
+I saw the video for Starlight on VH1 in late 2006 and bought Black Holes and Revelations shortly after.
+I bought Hysteria for Rock Band upon its release because I had a positive opinion of Muse and my life was irrevocably changed.
+I immediately bought the rest of their discography and they became my favorite band.
+I put Matt in my "I'd Like to Meet" section on MySpace.
+Since October 2009, I've seen them 11 times and was on the barricade for 6 of the shows.
+The rarest songs I've heard live are Citizen Erased and Sunburn.
+I played Guitar Hero 5 with them in 2010.
+My burning passion for Muse began to wane after the release of Drones and the spell was broken after seeing them on that tour (my city was among the first stops and they had not worked out all the technical issues yet—I also spent most of the night looking at their backs).
+I wanted to create a shrine for Muse because they had meant so much to me for a time, but in the process of building the page and revisiting their music, I rediscovered what I loved about them and I'm lowkey obsessed with them again.